 The Georgia Student Growth Model (GSGM) is an exciting initiative designed to provide students, parents, educators, and the public with important information on student progress.
-Academic achievement only tells part of the story.
-The addition of student growth tells a more complete story about the academic performance of students.
+Student growth, in addition to academic achievement, provides a more complete picture about the academic performance of students.
 Now we not only know where students ended up, but we also know how much progress they made to get there.
-For example, one student may have struggled to meet academic expectations; but the GSGM shows that he is growing at a high level and, if he continues to grow at that level, is on the path to meeting expectations in the future.
-Another student may have exceeded academic expectations; but the GSGM shows that she is growing at a low level.
+For example, one student may have struggled to demonstrate proficiency; but the GSGM shows that he is growing at a high level and, if he continues to grow at that level, is on the path to becoming proficient in the future.
+Another student may have demonstrated proficiency; but the GSGM shows that she is growing at a low level.
 This student could benefit from enrichment activities to help her keep pace with her academic peers.
-The Georgia Student Growth Model provides important information on how well all students are progressing - whether or not they are currently meeting or exceeding academic expectations.
+The Georgia Student Growth Model provides important information on how well all students are progressing - whether or not they currently demonstrate academic proficiency.